 Both drinks aren’t very different in this category.
 However, cold brew has a slightly creamier texture and a lower acidic profile as compared to iced coffee.
 So, if you want to cut back on sugar and cream, cold brew is a better option for you.

 Both sugar and cream are responsible for increasing the calorie count of your coffee by hundreds!
-Therefore, instead of adding these unhealthy ingredients, opt for a cold brew which will offer you a natural creamier taste.
+Therefore, instead of adding these unhealthy ingredients, opt for a cold brew that will offer you a natural creamier taste.

 A cold brew can take anywhere between 12 – 24 hours to make.
 It requires a lot of time to extract the flavor compared to iced coffee.
 Hence, you need to plan ahead to make a cold brew.